mkigikm/director_api/README.md

 * create accounts from existing livestream accounts
 * update their favorite movies
 * update their favorite cameras

 Everyone can get a list of directors that have created accounts.

+Redis is used for the local database, and to run it will require a local Redis server with no access control.
+It uses three database, 0 for production, 1 for development, and 2 for testing.
+Anytime the tests are run, database 2 is flushed, so be careful about running the tests on a server that has a Redis database being used for something else.

+To run the test use the command

+	npm test

+and to run the server use the command

+	npm start

 ## API Details

-Requests and responses to the API are made with JSON.
-For a request to update a directors attributes, there must be an MD5 sum of the director's livestream id in a header.
-This at least stops casual unauthorized access.

-### Api Endpoints

-#### GET /directors
+### GET /directors

 Returns a listing of all directors: